sali2001n/LogFactory/README.md

-# 📄 FileLogger Android
+# 📄 LogFactory Android

-**FileLogger** is a lightweight and customizable logging library for Android.
+**LogFactory** is a lightweight and customizable logging library for Android.
 Supports Android 5 (API 21) and above, with scoped storage compatibility (Android 10+).

 ---

 ## 🚀 Features

 - ✅ Write logs to a file.
+- ✅ Send logs via email (SMTP).
+- ✅ Customizable log formatting.
 - ✅ Scoped Storage support for Android 10+.
-- ✅ Custom log message formatting.
 - ✅ Auto-clear log file.
+- ✅ Easy integration and configuration.

 ---